JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/disable-tabs/index.md

   towards a more-focused, keyboard-centric workflow.
 ---

 People love tabs.
-It's the default way in PyCharm to jump around between the few files you are working on for a task.
+It's the default way in GoLand to jump around between the few files you are working on for a task.

 But tabs have downsides: